honzito/Plain.Sortable/README.md

   Posible values: date | float | integer | caseSensitive | STRING (default)

-  The 'data-sortdefault' attribute of the table cell headers matches the (optional) default sort column
+  The 'data-sortdefault' attribute of the table cell headers matches the (optional) default sort column.

+  The column is sorted by the text content in the cell or by the 'data-sortval' attribute if present.

   Alternative HTML with THEAD and TFOOT: